jwestfall69/eotl_class_limits/README.md

 # eotl_class_limits

-This is a TF2 sourcemod plugin.
+This is a TF2 sourcemod plugin I wrote for the [EOTL](https://www.endofthelinegaming.com/) community.

 This is meant to be a drop in replacement for the [classrestrict](https://forums.alliedmods.net/showpost.php?p=2696880&postcount=479) plugin.
 The original plugin was causing server crashes, which prompted the creation of eotl_class_limits plugin.
-I did not implement the sm_classrestrict_(flags|immunity) ConVars from the original plug, as no use to us.
+I did not implement the sm_classrestrict_(flags|immunity) ConVars from the original plug, as we had no use for them.

-The classrestrict plugin would allow the player to switch to any class and then would check to see if there are too many of that class.
-If player caused an over limit it would force change the player to another (previous) class and respawn them.
-This force change/respawn is what was causing the crashes.
+The original classrestrict plugin would allow the player to switch to any class and then would check to see if there are too many of that class.
+If player caused an over limit the plugin would force change the player to another (previous) class and respawn them.
+This force change/respawn is what was found to be causing the crashes.

 Th eotl_class_limits plugin takes a different approach in that it will block the class change (joinclass [class]) if it will cause there to be too many of that class.